Dada Thakur (1962 film): Production

 The casting of the film was done in 1957.
-Biswajit, who made his debut with this film, recalls: "There was a family like atmosphere prevailing in the entire unit then.
+Biswajit, who made his debut with this film, recalls: "There was a family-like atmosphere prevailing in the entire unit then.
 I fondly recollect one night when I was having disturbance in sleeping due to mosquito bites.
 We were shooting outdoors.
-Chhabi Biswas, like a parent figure, took care personally putting up a mosquito net and covered me with a blanket."
+Chhabi Biswas, like a parent figure, took care personally, putting up a mosquito net and covered me with a blanket."

 Reception

 When released, the film enjoyed both commercial and critical success.
-The performance of Chhabi Biswas as Dada Thakur was much appreciated.
+The performance of Chhabi Biswas (a biopic of Sarat Pandit) in Dada Thakur was described as "memorable" in an article on upperstall.com.
 It is said that Sarat Pandit himself praised Biswas' portrayal.
 Biswas' death in a road accident shortly before the film's release undoubtedly played a role in its commercial success.
 At the 10th National Film Awards, it won the top prize, ahead of the better known films Abhijan, directed by Satyajit Ray, and Sahib Bibi Aur Ghulam, produced by Guru Dutt and directed by Abrar Alvi.
 It also won a couple of BFJA Awards, including Best Indian Film.